 The new restaurant lost 3 diners that day – 2 vegetarians and 1 non-vegetarian – even though they may have been able to make a plant-based dish.
 However, since the restaurant didn’t list a single option on their menu, the group continued on.

-While restaurants are obviously not obligated to appeal to every demographic, preference, and dietary choice, Ashley and Adam’s story made me think about why it’s in a restaurant’s interests to label the dishes that are veganizable and put at least one interesting vegan option on the menu.
+While restaurants are obviously not obligated to appeal to every demographic, preference, and dietary choice, Ashley and Adam’s story made me think about why it’s in a restaurant’s interests to add vegan labels on the menu for dishes that are veganizable.
+And they are even better served by putting at least one interesting vegan option on the menu.

 Vegans have a trickle up effect.